 Rahul Singh, CIO, Equities – He has over 26 years of investment experience, previously managing partner at Ampersand Capital Investment Advisors LLP.
 He has worked with Standard Chartered Securities and Citigroup Global Markets India as Head of Equity Research.
 Rahul is a Bachelor of Technology in Mechanical Engineering from IIT Bombay and an alumnus of IIM Lucknow where he pursued his Master of Business Administration in Finance and Financial Management Services.

-Murthy Nagarajan, Head of Fixed Income – has been associated with the company since 2016.
+Murthy Nagarajan, Head of Fixed Income – He has been associated with the company since 2016.
 With an expertise spanning decades in the debt market, Murthy brings in a rich and valuable industry experience of more than 24 years in the financial services space.
-Previously Murthy was working with Quantum AMC.
+Previously Murthy worked with Quantum AMC.
 He was also associated with Mirae Asset Global Investment India Ltd in the Investment Department as the Head of Fixed Income for more than two years.
 Murthy holds a Master of Commerce degree and has completed his PGDBA from Somaiya Institute of Management & Research.

 Tata Asset Management considers buying 45% in UTI AMC

 Rahul Singh of Tata Mutual Fund shares his approach to the market – CNBC TV18 on 8th April 2022